LinkedInLearning/learning-jenkins-3981454/ch1_installing_jenkins/01_02_install_jenkins_on_windows/README.md

 # 01_02 Install Jenkins on Windows

+TODO: Replace embedded images with links to files in the repo

 Use these instructions to install Jenkins on a system running a Windows operating system.

 ## **Prerequisites**